chrisckc/TestHarness-UART-Pico-SDK/Readme.md

 https://github.com/raspberrypi/pico-examples/blob/master/uart/uart_advanced/uart_advanced.c

-### I have modified it to improve the serial output and added a separate, single byte, data transfer before the 255 byte buffer is transferred.
+### I have modified the way it operates to first send a separate, single byte, data transfer before the 255 byte buffer is transferred.
 I increased the send rate from 1 per second to 10 per second.

+There is also a lot of extra serial output and error capturing and reporting has been added.

 In order to properly view the serial output you will need to use a proper terminal emulator, ie. one that supports ANSI control characters.
 I use iTerm2 on MacOS with a command to launch screen against the usb tty.